oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Inside the Power BI Service, the creation of workspaces, content packs, custom visualisations, and data flows can be controlled both on an enterprise level and a group level.
 This simplifies management of the service.

 Power BI also allows administrators to control the sharing of datasets, content, report publishing, and template apps.
-This ensures that the sharing of the Agency information is controlled.
+This ensures that the sharing of the organisation information is controlled.

 Power BI Design Decisions for all agencies and implementation types.